Phobos-developers/Phobos/docs/New-or-Enhanced-Logics.md

 - `HitAnim`, if set, will be played when the shield is attacked, similar to `WeaponNullifyAnim` for Iron Curtain.
 - `HitFlash`, if set to true, makes it so that a light flash is generated when the shield is attacked by a Warhead unless it has `Shield.HitFlash=false`.
 Size of the flash is determined by damage dealt, unless `HitFlash.FixedSize` is set to a number, in which case that value is used instead (range of values that produces visible effect are increments of 4 from 81 to 252, anything higher or below does not have effect).
 Color can be customized via `HitFlash.Red/Green/Blue`.
 If `HitFlash.Black` is set to true, the generated flash will be black regardless of other color settings.
 - `BreakWeapon`, if set, will be fired at the TechnoType once the shield breaks.
+- `RevengeWeapon`, if set, will be fired on whoever dealt the damage that broke the shield.
+If it's broken by sources other than direct damage dealt by another TechnoType, `RevengeWeapon` will not be fired.
+  - `RevengeWeapon.AffectsHouses` can be used to filter which houses the damage that broke the shield is allowed to come from to fire the weapon.
+  - If `RevengeWeapon.AllFire` set to true, all `RevengeWeapon` the TechnoType has will be fired if its `RevengeWeapon.CanFire.ShieldBreak` set to true, including those on its own or granted by [attached effects](#attached-effects).
+  - Ìf a Warhead has `SuppressRevengeWeapons` set to true, it will not trigger revenge weapons. `SuppressRevengeWeapons.Types` can be used to list WeaponTypes affected by this, if none are listed all WeaponTypes are affected.
 - `AbsorbPercent` controls the percentage of damage that will be absorbed by the shield.
 Defaults to 1.0, meaning full damage absorption.
 - `PassPercent` controls the percentage of damage that will *not* be absorbed by the shield, and will be dealt to the unit directly even if the shield is active.
 Defaults to 0.0 - no penetration.
 - `ReceivedDamage.Minimum` & `ReceivedDamage.Maximum` control the minimum and maximum amount of damage that can be dealt to shield in a single hit.
 This is applied after armor type and `AbsorbPercent` adjustments.
 If `AbsorbOverDamage=false`, the residual damage dealt to the TechnoType is still based on the original damage before the clamping to the range.